Prince George, British Columbia: Government and politics

-Lyn Hall is the Mayor of Prince George and serves with eight councillors.
+The mayor serves with nine councillors.
 Prince George holds four of the fourteen seats at the Regional District of Fraser-Fort George.

+Prince George lies within the Regional District of Fraser-Fort George.

-Trent Derrick is the chair of the Board of School District 57, which includes not only the city of Prince George but a large, sparsely populated area to the east and north, and serves with six other elected school trustees.
+School District 57, which includes not only the city of Prince George but a large, sparsely populated area to the east and north, is governed by seven elected trustees.

-Provincially, Prince George is divided into two electoral districts: Prince George-Valemount represented by Shirley Bond, and Prince George-Mackenzie represented by Mike Morris.
-Both are BC Liberals.
+Provincially, Prince George is divided into three electoral districts: Prince George-Valemount represented by Rosalyn Bird, Prince George-Mackenzie represented by Kiel Giddens, and Prince George-North Cariboo represented by Sheldon Clare.
+All three representative are members of the Conservative Party.

 Federally, Prince George is divided between Cariboo—Prince George represented by Todd Doherty and Prince George—Peace River—Northern Rockies with Bob Zimmer.
 Both are federal Conservatives.